-But if it feels at all like a burden, a competition or a “should” in any way, shape or form…please stop now and go watch the Charlie Brown Christmas special instead.
+But if it feels at all like a burden, a competition, or a “should” in any way, please stop now and go watch the Charlie Brown Christmas special instead.
 His tree was pretty sad, but that wasn’t the true meaning of Christmas, right?

 Pinterest.
 I love it.
-Hate it.
+I hate it.
 And everything in between.

 I confess – when I become overwhelmed or tense, my family is the first recipient of my wrath.
 Remember this moment from National Lampoon’s Christmas Vacation?

 Where do you think you’re going?
 Nobody’s leaving.
 Nobody’s walking out on this fun, old-fashioned family Christmas.
 No, no. We’re all in this together.
 This is a full-blown, four-alarm holiday emergency here.
 We’re gonna press on, and we’re gonna have the hap, hap, happiest Christmas…

 In an effort to avoid a similar moment at my house this year, I’m going to lower the expectations right here, right now.
 Rather than draft a list of things we should do this holiday season, I’m going to draft a list of things we shouldn’t do.
 Pick a few of your favorite activities and traditions, then spend the rest of your time cozied up on the couch watching holiday movies with your family.

 “Moms don’t enjoy, they give joy.”